miracle-2003/qrmakerdocs/docs/environment-configuration.md

 # Environment configuration

-All of the configuration variables for the FoodTiger project are stored in the **`.env`** file.
+All of the configuration variables for the QR Menu Maker project are stored in the **`.env`** file.

-FoodTiger installation, the root directory of your application will contain a **`.env.example`** file.
+QR Menu Maker installation, the root directory of your application will contain a **`.env.example`** file.
 You will need to rename it manually to **`.env`**

-List of all custom environment variables FoodTiger uses.
+List of all custom environment variables QR Menu Maker uses.
 We will see them one by one.

 {% hint style="info" %}
 Remove the comments // when you add some environment variable